 How Much Snow Is Too Much?

-As long as there’s less than two feet of snow accumulation on your winter pool cover, you shouldn’t need to worry about removing the buildup.
+As long as less than two feet of snow is on your winter pool cover, you shouldn't worry about removing the buildup.
 A heavy-duty winter pool cover is designed to accommodate that kind of weight, provided the water level in your pool does not decrease.

 If your pool’s water level does drop, even by a couple of inches, there won’t be adequate support for the cover, and without that support, it can tear or fall into the pool.
 With no support from the water, cover springs and safety cover straps can also fail under the weight of accumulated snow.